rhyslwells/Data-Archive/content/storage/Flashcards/Flashcards.md

 ---
 Pull flashcard files to phone and tablets with obsidian.
 Or with [[Anki]].

+To do:
+- Generate cards here, create txt file then upload to anki
+- review cards, and delete poor ones
+- share cards
+- For a note in [[Data Archive]] ask to generate n cares of the for
+	- question {{c1::answer}}
 ## Language models

 1. Small Language Models (SLMs) excel in specialized tasks due to their {{c1::computational efficiency, interpretability, and task-specific fine-tuning}}, making them highly relevant for Edge ML and edge computing, as well as for {{c2:: domain-specific}} tasks.